 Alternatively, an investor could look to build his or her own customized SRI investing portfolio by opening a discount brokerage account online.
 This could be done with stocks, ETFs, or a combination of the two – depending on what type of investments you’re looking for.

-For doing this, Questrade is the best option, since you can buy ETFs for free and also get 50 free stock trades when you open an account.
+For doing this, Questrade is the best option, since you can buy ETFs for free and also get 50 free stock trades when you open an account with and fund with a minimum of $1,000.
 When building your own portfolio, remember to diversify your investments across different countries and industries.